amosproj/amos2022ss06-idunion-blockchain-dashboard/Team-Handbook/Team-Handbook-Template/general/contributing/readme.md

-## Contributing to the Handbook
+## Contributing to the Project

-We contribute to the Team Handbook through merge requests (MRs).
+We contribute to the project through merge requests (MRs).
 This allows us to do two things:

-1. Look back at the history of the handbook and how it evolved over time
+1. Look back at the history of the project and how it evolved over time
 1. Have conversations about new additions to the content through the merge request process

 ## Why we do merge requests